DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/if-youre-a-veteran.md

 As a veteran, you can get an adviser with or without a degree.

-If you do not have a degree and would like an adviser, call us on **0800 389 2500** or chat to us online.
+Call us on **0800 389 2500** or chat to us online to get an adviser.

 Our chat and telephone services are available Monday to Friday between 8:30am and 5:30pm